St. John's (NY) vs. Stony Brook: Odds, spread, over/under - November 7

 St. John's (NY) vs. Stony Brook: Odds, spread, over/under and other Vegas lines - November 7

-In this article, you can see odds and spreads for the St. John's (NY) vs. Stony Brook matchup across multiple sportsbooks.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the St. John's (NY) vs. Stony Brook matchup in this article.

 St. John's (NY) vs. Stony Brook Game Info